Workiva/over_react/doc/null_safety_and_required_props.md

 > [!WARNING]
 > Just like any `late` variable, reading required props when they're not guaranteed to be present can result in runtime errors or bad behavior.
 >
-> To prevent this when reading props in components, OverReact validates that all required props are set before rendering a component, similar to how all `required` arguments must be provided when calling a function.
-More on that in [Required prop validation](#required-prop-validation).
->
-> To safely read required props in other contexts, see the [Unsafe Prop Reads](#unsafe-required-prop-reads) section.
->
+> To avoid these issues:
-> When authoring or consuming components with required props, we recommend:
+> 1. Make sure you're getting [validation that all required props are set](#required-prop-validation) when consuming components with required props.
-> - Enabling the [analyzer plugin][analyzer-plugin] during development, if possible, which:
->   - lints for missing required props
+> 2. Avoid [unsafe required prop reads](#unsafe-required-prop-reads) when reading from "partial" props objects
->   - lints for unsafe prop reads outside of components
-> - Running tests with asserts enabled (e.g., using DDC) to get missing required prop errors

 #### Required prop syntax - quick reference